 The NFT trajectory is not unlike any other disruptive, emerging technology – valued by a small group of eager, early adopters at first, cautiously promoted by celebrities next and soon, an inescapable conversation at every water cooler and dinner party.

 The first step is building a careful strategy around the metaverse (an umbrella term that includes all virtual worlds), not necessarily building digital assets.
 Technology’s greatest gift is enabling a seamless connection.
 Therefore, it is equally necessary to build a strategy that aligns with your brand vision and not the other way around.
-Nike was quick to patent a system of CryptoKicks that utilize NFTs to gauge authentic physical sneakers but give a virtual shoe to the customer (who may pay in cryptocurrency).
+Nike was quick to patent a system of CryptoKicks that utilize NFTs to gauge authentic physical sneakers, but give a virtual shoe to the customer (who may pay in cryptocurrency).
 Louis Vuitton created a game that involves searching for NFTs in the metaverse.
-Real estate, gaming, and even fashion brands have quickly jumped on the digital bandwagon, working to create products that best represent them in the metaverse.
+Real estate, gaming, and even fashion brands have quickly jumped on the digital bandwagon, working to create products that best represent them online.
 Fundraising, ticketing, and community efforts can only be amplified with the help of blockchain technology.
 Some may even create NFTs as digital merchandising.

 Whatever the assets, the strategy must be to embrace the disruption in a way that makes sense to your brand without alienating the hyper-aware customer.
 Remember, the customer is also seeking a brand that is ultimately in step with their own personal values (such as caring for the environment, being politically aware, and more).